 Swales / Drainage Ditches & Detention Basins

+Ongoing maintenance is critical to the performance of every stormwater system.
 Virtually all swales or detention basins should have a maintenance program that includes vegetation management.
-They are specifically designed to capture anticipated amounts of rainwater runoff from a storm event (such as a 10, 50, or 100-year storm).
+Swales and detention basins are specifically designed to capture anticipated amounts of rainwater runoff from a storm event (such as a 10, 50, or 100-year storm).

 If a swale’s shape or size is altered due to overgrown plant material, though, it will not be able to accommodate the volume of water for which it was designed.
 With proper vegetation management services from Green Giant, these structures can continue working efficiently and safely.